 Tutor LMS Triggers and Actions

-Uncanny Automator’s initial support for Tutor LMS offers these triggers and actions (‘triggers’ are things that start recipes, and ‘actions’ are things that happen when the trigger conditions are met):
+Triggers are things that start recipes, and ‘actions’ are things that happen when the trigger conditions are met.
+Uncanny Automator’s initial support for Tutor LMS offers the following triggers and actions.

 - A user completes a lesson.
 Note that, this can be a specific lesson or any lesson.

 - A user completes a course.

 List of Triggers available in Uncanny Automator Pro:

 - A user is enrolled in a course.

 - A user achieves a percentage greater than, less than or equal to a certain score on a quiz.